-Here we propose a computational model that, consistent with anatomy, exploits both long-range and local excitatory interaction between cortical circuits connecting neurons in the superficial layers of cortex to explain the observed sparse response properties of cortical neurons.
-Local excitatory interactions result in local competition within a cortical column, which is recruited and modulated by information conveyed over long-range excitatory projections, including from the visual surround.
-The network proposed models the superficial layers of cat primary visual cortex (area 17), including several populations designed to simulate distinct portions of the visual field ("centre" and "surround").
-We present the model's response to a range of simulated visual stimuli, designed in analogy to experimental investigations of centre/surround visual interactions, and show how the mechanism of local competition is recruited by visual stimulation to reduce local correlations and to suppress neuronal responses.
-The mechanism of within-column competition explains the complex physiology of suppressive and facilitatory influences from the visual surround ^{29,31,33,35,57}.
+Here we investigate the ability of a local competitive mechanism, operating within a cortical column, to explain features of visual responses provoked by stimulation in the visual surround.
+We design a model for the superficial layers of cat primary visual cortex (area 17), including several populations designed to simulate distinct portions of the visual field ("centre" and "surround").
+We present several simulated visual stimuli, designed in analogy to experimental investigations of centre/surround visual interactions, and show how the mechanism of local competition is recruited by visual stimulation to reduce local correlations and to suppress neuronal responses.